nitesho4/Permalist/README.md

 Sync Across Devices: Access your to-do lists from anywhere, anytime.
 Permalist seamlessly syncs your tasks across all your devices, ensuring you never miss a beat.

 Customizable: Tailor Permalist to suit your preferences.
 Choose from a range of customization options to personalize your task management experience.

+Contributing

+Contributions are welcome!
+If you're interested in contributing to Permalist, please refer to our Contribution Guidelines for more information.